Western heat wave sets records, fuels fire near Boulder, Colo.

 NCAR, plane, and smoke late this afternoon.
 Hoping everything settles tonight... #NCARFire pic.twitter.com/zKSCu53DMD— Jeffrey M Kaplan (@ffreykapl) March 27, 2022

-The fire forced evacuations of a large zone near the research center and even extended into the south campus of the University of Colorado.
-The evacuation areas included 19,000 people and 8,000 homes Saturday evening.
+The fire forced evacuations of a large zone near the research center and even extended into the south campus of the University of Colorado at Boulder.
+The evacuation areas included 19,000 people and 8,000 homes on Saturday evening.

-As winds faded Saturday night, the blaze eased some.
+As winds faded Saturday night, the blaze eased somewhat.
 As of Sunday morning, the Boulder Office of Emergency Management reported that the fire had burned 189 acres and was 21 percent contained.

 Crews had prevented the fire from burning structures, and no injuries were reported.
 About 110 firefighters were working to contain the blaze Sunday, focused on keeping it away from Boulder and Eldorado Springs.